SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 • Search Filter: Use the search bar at the top to filter metrics by name or keywords

-• Column Sorting: Click on any column header to sort metrics by that attribute
+• Column Sorting: Click on the METRIC, SAMPLES, or TIME SERIES column headers to sort the list by that attribute

 • Time Range Selection: Adjust the time window (shown as "Last 30 minutes" in the top right)